 shirt-sleeves in January.
 During the summer, it's best to go early in the morning.
 If you

 start your ride by 7 a.m., you'll enjoy pleasant temperatures.

-If you have younger children, I suggest you
+If you're riding with children, I suggest you

 white clay trail on the